 "The Green Machine," illustrated by Consuelo Joerns

 "The Midnight Castle," written and illustrated by Consuelo Joerns

 Portland Press Herald Q&A with Artist Buzz Masters

-Slated for August of this year, the Maine Art Gallery had a show titled "Lost and Found" featuring Buzz Masters, Katy Helman and Jennifer Lee Morrow.
+Slated for August of 2020, the Maine Art Gallery had a show titled "Lost and Found" featuring Buzz Masters, Katy Helman and Jennifer Lee Morrow.
 We hope to have the show in 2021.
 In the meantime, Masters was interviewed about her work as an artist and EMT by the Portland Press Herald.
 You can view the article here.